9 Unexpected Side Effects Of Cumin Seeds

 Illustration: StyleCraze Design Team

-Cumin seeds are aromatic spice that is used in many cuisines.
+Cumin seeds are aromatic spices used in many cuisines.
 Nevertheless, too much of it can be problematic.
 The side effects of cumin seeds range from causing liver damage to possibly lowering blood sugar levels.
 Thus, diabetic patients should be careful before overindulging on cumin seeds.
 It may cause heartburn or belching in moderate cases, but can lead to miscarriage in severe cases.
-Cumin seeds may cause also heavy bleeding during menstruation.
+Cumin seeds may also cause heavy bleeding during menstruation.
 In some cases, it can trigger allergic reactions as well.
-Limiting its consumption can help avoid these complications.
+Limiting its consumption can help avoid many health complications.

 Frequently Asked Questions